deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 ## Pre-requisites

-To follow this tutorial you need a [Google Cloud project created](https://console.cloud.google.com/cloud-resource-manager?pli=1) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project).
+To follow this tutorial, you need a [Google Cloud project created](https://console.cloud.google.com/cloud-resource-manager?pli=1) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project).

 Also, make sure you have the most recent version of the `gcloud` CLI installed.
 See [this doc for installation instructions](https://cloud.google.com/sdk/gcloud/#downloading_the_gcloud_command-line_tool).
 If you already have `gcloud` installed, you can ensure it's up to date by running `gcloud components update`.